MapSurferNET/MapSurfer.NET-Docs/usermanual/datasources/vector/shapefiles.md

 BufferSize | Integer | A positive integer value greater than 0 indicating the buffer size in bytes.
 The default buffer size is 512.| No

-Note shapefiles can also be read using other data source providers such as **[EsriFileGeoDB](usermanual/datasources/vector/esrigeodb)** or **[OGR](usermanual/datasources/vector/othertypes)**.
+> %!IMPORTANT NOTE!% Shapefiles can also be read using other data source providers such as **[EsriFileGeoDB](usermanual/datasources/vector/esrigeodb)** or **[OGR](usermanual/datasources/vector/othertypes)**.